 Creating Named Ranges

-I’m not going to detail this as we did an earlier named range tutorial for Excel.
+I’m not going to detail this as we did an earlier tutorial on how to create range names in Excel.
 For this tutorial, I’ve created all the named ranges on a separate sheet called Agents.
 You can download the worksheet using the link at the bottom of this tutorial.

 There are some key points that you want to consider.
 First, this is a case where you want to make sure your names agree.
 For example, on the Agents tab, I want my region names going down to be the same spelling and capitalization as the column headings across.
 For example, the “Florida” in cell A4 should match the “Florida” named range in cell D1.
 Otherwise, you will get an error.